ccrosby1/cst-323/phonebook/docs/activity4.md

  ![RDS rules](images/AWS-Rules.png)

- - inbound rules set for AWS RDS
+ - Inbound rules set for AWS RDS

  4. Connect to the RDS MySQL instance using MySQL Workbench and the endpoint, username, and password from the RDS settings

- 5. Run DDL script to create all required tables
+ 5. Run DDL script to create required table

  ![RDS established](images/AWS-DB.png)